- Church Online

 A congregation of All Saints Anglican Nowra, ShACC is a church run with, and for, the local Indigenous community.
 Phil Miles, a former CMS missionary in Japan who grew up as part of Indigenous ministry at La Perouse, is the pastoral worker.
 While many people are aware of the very different cultural and historical contexts of Aboriginal and white people in rural areas, they think these differences don’t exist in a suburban context.
 “Reaching Indigenous people is difficult because of the history and the context, and Aboriginal people are much more aware of that than white Australians.
 The concept of having a church that is theirs and is for them means something profoundly different to Aboriginal people than it does to white fellas”.

 The South West regions of Sydney are severely under-resourced when it comes to churches, bible teachers and evangelists.
 The growth in migrant and refugee populations is not being met by churches.
-John & Jan Bales have been working at Good Shepherd Anglican Greenacre & Lakemba, to bring the message of the Gospel to the cross–cultural base, where 42% of the population is Muslim.
-After spending many years in Pakistan, and as CMS NSW General Secretary, they understand the religious and social differences, being well-equipped for pastoral ministry and training others in evangelism.
+Sam & Marinka Terry have been building relationships with families and children at Good Shepherd Anglican Greenacre & Lakemba, to bring the message of the Gospel to the cross–cultural base, where 42% of the population is Muslim.

 There are a variety of resources used to help people minister to Muslims including